txwhqq/Eye-gaze-estimation/README.md

 # Eye-gaze-estimation
-This is an eye-gaze-estimation algorithm that implemented by Pytorch.
-The project also uses the additive angular margin loss that proposed in this paper ["ArcFace: Additive Angular Margin Loss for Deep Face Recognition"](https://arxiv.org/abs/1801.07698), which acquires higher accuracy than that use Softmax Loss.
+This is an eye-gaze-estimation algorithm that proposed in the paper "A Novel Robotic Guidance System with Eye GazeTracking Control for Needle based Interventions" published in IEEE transaction ICAMechS.
+The project is implemented by PyTorch and it also uses the additive angular margin loss that proposed in this paper ["ArcFace: Additive Angular Margin Loss for Deep Face Recognition"](https://arxiv.org/abs/1801.07698), which acquires higher accuracy than that use Softmax Loss.
 What's more, we used a statistic method to detect eyes base on the face region obtained by face detection, and it has good performence in our project.

 ## Preparation
 The code is tested using PyTorch 1.1.0 and openCV 3.4.1 under Windows 10 with Python 3.7.